it-p-lodz-pl/TUL.Courses/PT.IFE/Project/Task2.GraphicalData.md

 ### Main references

 - [GitHub mpostol/TP](https://github.com/mpostol/TP)- C# in Practice - set of C# examples targeting education purpose
 - [Programming in Practice; GitBook eBook](https://mpostol.gitbook.io/pip/) - The content of this eBook is auto-generated using the Markdown files collected in this repository.
-It is distributed online upon the open access rules.
+It is distributed online under the open access rules.

 ### Introduction